FacuRoffet99/FacuRoffet99.github.io/content/pages/index.en.md

 ## 🔱 About me

-Hello, I’m Facu, an electronic engineer who realized I really don’t like circuits.
+Hi, I'm Facu, an electronic engineer who realized that circuits weren't his thing.
 In a moment of complete serendipity during the pandemic, I came across the YouTube channel [DotCSV](https://www.youtube.com/@DotCSV) and almost instantly discovered that my true passion was artificial intelligence (particularly deep learning).
 So I decided to start learning about it on my own (I can’t recommend the [FastAI course](https://course.fast.ai/) enough).

 Fortunately for my career, the National University of the South (Universidad Nacional del Sur - UNS) has the Image Science Laboratory (Laboratorio de Ciencias de las Imágenes - LCI), a nationally renowned institution for research, development, and technology transfer in image processing and remote sensing.
 There I met [Claudio Delrieux](https://scholar.google.com/citations?user=AdhE2GoAAAAJ&hl=es&oi=ao) (LCI director), who quickly became my mentor and introduced me to [Gustavo Patow](https://scholar.google.com/citations?user=w2kGazcAAAAJ&hl=es&oi=ao).
 The three of us outlined a work plan for me to apply to the CONICET Internal Doctoral Scholarship for Strategic Topics.
 After obtaining it in 2023, I have specialized in using deep learning and brain fMRI data to improve early diagnosis and understanding of neurodegenerative diseases.